MuteBard/Unity_Shaders/Notes/dev/DEV-12.md

     multiplying it by -1 is kind of worthless.
 1 is having that color full on at that particular color and having it at 0 is having none of that color.
     Having a -1 isn't really doing anything for us.
-    So rather than have the dot between -1 and 1, we want to move it so that it's between 0 and 1 and to do that we use a function called 'saturate'.
+    So rather than have the dot between -1 and 1, I want to move it so that it's between 0 and 1 and to do that I use a function called 'saturate'.

 ![](../images/DEV-12/DEV-12-E.png)